We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-The PS5 arrived at just the right time.
+The PlayStation 5 arrived at just the right time.
 Old gaming consoles were starting to feel outdated.
 Even the high-performance machines in their respective lineups—like the Xbox One X and the PS4 Pro—were starting to show their age.
 It’s 2020, after all, so why are we spending so much time staring at slowly loading screens?

 That changed this week.
-We’re now in the next generation of gaming consoles and Sony’s new PS5 is an extremely impressive piece of hardware.
+We’re now in the next generation of gaming consoles, and Sony’s new PS5 is an extremely impressive piece of hardware.

 By now, you may already know what’s inside the PS5.
 It has an eight-core Zen 2 processor and a 10.2-teraflop RDNA 2 GPU.
 But, the beauty of buying a console is that you don’t actually need to know what any of that means.
 Every PS5 owner has the same machine and no one ever expects you to crack it open and swap out parts to try and maintain credibility on the message boards.

 If you’re used to the PS4, you’ll notice an immediate improvement when it comes to speed after upgrading.
 You don’t have time to make a sandwich between pressing the power button and getting into the menus anymore.
 That’s due in large part to the new NVMe solid-state storage device, which is orders of magnitude faster than a spinning drive.
-If you do choose to remove the side panel, you can plug in a third-party SSD or buy the $220 Seagate 1 TB SSD expansion card just to make more room for games and apps.
-The expansion feature isn’t available just yet—it’s coming via software update later—and the expansions still won’t be cheap for a while, but you do have the option.
+If you do choose to remove the side panel, you can plug in a third-party SSD or buy the $220 Seagate 1 TB SSD expansion card just to make more room for PS5 game and apps.
+The expansion feature isn’t available just yet—it’s coming via a software update later—and the expansions still won’t be cheap for a while, but you do have the option.

 There aren’t a ton of titles that can take advantage of the PS5′s power—at least not yet.
 I played through a lot of the remastered Spider-Man: Miles Morales, and it feels like a next-gen game.
 It doesn’t need time to load.
 The cutscenes pop up without a stutter and it took me just over 12 seconds to get from the menu into the game itself.